Roughly 25% of stroke survivors experience a second stroke. Fortunately, you can reduce your risk with the best stroke prevention practices.

 Did you know that exercising enough to break a sweat a few times a week can reduce your risk of stroke by 20%?
 Regular physical activity is key in any stroke prevention program.

 Unfortunately, mobility impairments after a stroke can prevent some patients from exercising to the point of sweating.
-If that describes you, then be sure to participate in a daily rehabilitation program to improve motor skills and get back on your feet.
+If that describes you, try to at least do some sort of exercise that elevates your heart rate.
+Even some sitting exercises can do this – pushing your own wheelchair if you use one, seated arm exercises performed quickly, or brisk walking if you’re able to.
+Additionally, be sure to participate in a daily rehabilitation program to improve motor skills.

 4. Consider Preventive Surgeries